x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/recipients-exchange-2013-help.md

     ![Complex Exchange organization with resource forest](images/Aa998031.706725cf-e520-4b89-a275-acd8fb58943a(EXCHG.150).gif "Complex Exchange organization with resource forest")

   - **Office 365 mailboxes** When you create an Office 365 mailbox in Exchange Online in a hybrid deployment, the mail user is created in Active Directory on-premises.
-Directory synchronization, if it's configured, automatically synchronizes this new user object to Office 365, where it’s converted to a cloud mailbox in Exchange Online.
+Directory synchronization, if it's configured, automatically synchronizes this new user object to Office 365, where it's converted to a cloud mailbox in Exchange Online.
 You can create Office 365 mailboxes as regular user mailboxes, resource mailboxes for meeting rooms and equipment, and shared mailboxes.

   - **Shared mailboxes**   Shared mailboxes aren't primarily associated with individual users and are generally configured to allow access by multiple users.

     Although it's possible to assign additional users the logon access permissions to any mailbox type, shared mailboxes are dedicated for this functionality.
 The Active Directory user associated with a shared mailbox must be a disabled account.
 After you create a shared mailbox, you must assign permissions to all users that require access to the shared mailbox.

 > [!NOTE]
 > A shared mailbox is not designed for direct logon.
-The user account for the shared mailbox itself should stay in a **Disabled** (or “disconnected”) state.
+The user account for the shared mailbox itself should stay in a **Disabled** (or "disconnected") state.

   - **Resource mailboxes**   Resource mailboxes are special mailboxes designed to be used for scheduling resources.
 Like all mailbox types, a resource mailbox has an associated Active Directory user account, but it must be a disabled account.
 The following are the types of resource mailboxes:

       - **Room mailboxes**   These mailboxes are assigned to meeting locations, such as conference rooms, auditoriums, and training rooms.

-      - **Equipment mailboxes**   These mailboxes are assigned to resources that aren’t location-specific, such as portable computers, projectors, microphones, or company cars.
+      - **Equipment mailboxes**   These mailboxes are assigned to resources that aren't location-specific, such as portable computers, projectors, microphones, or company cars.

     You can include both types of resource mailboxes in meeting requests, providing a simple and efficient way for your users to use resources.
 You can configure resource mailboxes to automatically process incoming meeting requests based on the resource booking policies that are defined by the resource owners.
 For example, you can configure a conference room to automatically accept incoming meeting requests except recurring meetings, which can be subject to approval by the resource owner.